 The Chamber of Commerce is recognised as the National Private Sector Organisation (NPSO) for Niue.

 As the ultimate success network for businesses, Niue Chamber of Commerce formed over 40 years ago and supported over 190+ members who are active in their business environment.
 Niue Chamber of Commerce’s role is to influence and inspire businesses and deliver success.
-A not-for-profit business membership organisation Chamber of Commerce promotes, support and encourage sustainable, profitable business growth.
+A not-for-profit business membership organisation promoting, supporting and encourage sustainable, profitable business growth.

 The Niue Chamber of Commerce do this by positively influencing the environment in which businesses operate and by providing training, advice, information and support.
 Niue Chamber of Commerce also acts as a voice and advocate to the Niue Government to assist members and to provide a range of opportunities, products, services and membership savings to support business growth and success.